How It Started

 While I cannot give you a “typical” price here for handling a divorce case, because every case is different, I can explain how we determine a price quote.

-Based on my years of experience handling divorce and family law cases, at the end of our consultation (or very soon thereafter), I am able to assign a fixed price for the work involved, either for the entire scope of my work, such as drafting a separation agreement, representation in Juvenile Court, or filing a “no-fault” divorce; or in the discrete tasks of handling a contested divorce in court, such as taking depositions of relevant witnesses or appearing at court hearings.
+Based on my years of experience handling divorce and family law cases, in most cases one business day and for more complex cases three business days, I am able to assign a fixed price for the work involved, either for the entire scope of my work, such as drafting a separation agreement, representation in Juvenile Court, or filing a “no-fault” divorce; or in the discrete tasks of handling a contested divorce in court, such as taking depositions of relevant witnesses or appearing at court hearings.

 If we agree to work together, we will enter into a Pre-Agreed Pricing Agreement which will contain all the prices we’ve agreed to and a description of the work Evolution Divorce has agreed to do on your behalf.
 All prices are known at the beginning of our working relationship.